0x60df/loophole/README.md

 `loophole-bind-keymap-order`,`loophole-bind-symbol-order`).
 It also can be customized by the same way.

-Elements of these `loophole-bind-*-order` can contain :keymap property in addition to :key property.
+Elements of these `loophole-bind-*-order` may contain `:keymap` property in addition to `:key` property.
-It looks like (OBTAIN-ENTRY :key READ-KEY :keymap OBTAIN-KEYMAP).
+It looks like `(OBTAIN-ENTRY :key READ-KEY :keymap OBTAIN-KEYMAP)`.
-OBTAIN-KEYMAP is a function which takes two arguments the key and entry to be bound, and returns keymap object on which key and entry are bound; this overrides editing loophole map.
+`OBTAIN-KEYMAP` is a function which takes two arguments the key and entry to be bound, and returns keymap object on which key and entry are bound; this overrides editing loophole map.